 * * *

-I drove around a bit and found the yellow house without difficulty.
+I drove around and found the yellow house without difficulty.
 I keep a small, high-powered LED flashlight in the glove box.
-I took that with me and approached the house.
+I took it and approached the house.
 Holding my arm close against my side so as not to injure it further, I tried the front door of the yellow house.
 It opened a tiny bit then stopped, apparently barred by something heavy.
 I put my shoulder into it and managed to open it enough to slip through.
 It turned out someone had pushed an old oven in front of it.

 I shone the light around the house.
-The interior was nearly bare, layered in dust and rotten smelling.
-Someone had even torn open the walls to steal the wiring and pipes.
+The interior was nearly bare, and layered in dust.
+The air smelled rotten.
+Someone had torn open the walls to steal the wiring and pipes.
 There were scorch marks on the floor, maybe where someone had made a fire.
 I went through the entire home.
 The sound of my feet shuffling on the floor seemed very loud.
 Shadows leaped as I moved the flashlight about.
 But there was nothing in the house but the old oven, a wooden chair with no legs, a greasy orange rag in the kitchen, and a broken-down refrigerator lying on its side in one of the bedrooms, close to the wall.

 Another dead end.
 I sighed in weariness and frustration.
 Maybe Tarek wasn’t here in Fresno after all.
 Maybe when he’d fled the rehab center in Visalia he’d gone no further than that city’s own drug dens.
 Or maybe he was in Fresno but in some other part of town.
 This wasn’t the only street with dope houses.
 He could be anywhere.
 Maybe he’d hooked up with Angie and the two of them had taken off for strange horizons, spending that bundle of money that Angie was hauling around.